BNC Connector: Complete Guide to Bayonet Coaxial Connectors

 Are BNC waterproof?

 Standard versions are not.
-For outdoor applications, use weatherproofed BNC or sealing accessories.
+For outdoor applications, use weather-sealed BNC variants or appropriate sealing accessories.